Kelemek/prayerapp/BACKUP_SETUP.md

 - Check the Actions tab to see the results

 **Option 2: Trigger manually**
-- Go to Actions → Daily Database Backup
+- Go to Actions → "Daily Database Backup (API Method)"
 - Click "Run workflow" → "Run workflow"
 - This will create a backup immediately